JosephKemper/cse210-hw/prove/Develop03/W05 Encapsulation.md

 Word - Keeps track of a single word and whether it is shown or hidden.
+    Optional parameter of shown/hidden default shown

 Reference - Keeps track of the book, chapter, and verse information.

+    Verse count, if 1 then it tells the class to use the single verse constructor, if multiple, then it tells the class to use the multiple verse constructor.

 2. What other work needs to be done to set up these objects?
     For example, does the constructor need to run code to perform set up tasks, like creating lists, iterating through variables, etc.

+    The word list that will store the verse text, will need to be regularly updated with underscores as each word slowly gets replaced by underscores, and then recombined back into a string and then combined back with the reference to be shown to the user.